chevah/geck/docs/product/tickets.rst

 This page talks about how we manage the tickets/issues/tasks/defects.

-For now we are using Trac for managing tickets.
+For now we are using GitHub Issues for managing tickets.

-We would like to use GitHub issues, but for now it is too simple for our needs.

-**When working on something, that something should have an associated ticket in Trac.**
+**When working on something, that something should have an associated issue in GitHub.**

-A Trac ticket is opened when some work needs to be done, a problem is found or someone has an idea about a new feature or how to improve something.
+A GitHub issue is opened when some work needs to be done, a problem is found or someone has an idea about a new feature or how to improve something.

 The ticket workflow is described in a computer friendly manner here: https://gist.github.com/adiroiban/c1991d524cc5e14d27b4

 Try not to upload attachments to tickets.
-When we eventually migrate away from Trac, we may find it difficult to migrate the attachments.

 * For text files, try to use the descriptions or create a dedicate wiki page.
 * For logs, errors, long code samples from test reviews, use gist.github.com.